apache/fluo-muchos/README.md

 5. `client` - Used to specify a client node where no services are run but libraries are installed to run Accumulo/Hadoop clients.

+6. `swarmmanager` - Sets up [Docker swarm] with the manager on this node and joins all worker nodes to this swarm.
+When this is set, docker will be installed on all nodes of the cluster.
+It is recommended that the swarm manager is specified on a worker node as it runs docker containers.
+Check out [Portainer] if you want to run a management UI for your swarm cluster.

 If you run the `muchos setup` command and a failure occurs, you can repeat the command until setup completes.
 Any work that was successfully completed will not be repeated.
 While some setup steps can take over a minute, use `ctrl-c` to stop setup if it hangs for a long time.
 Just remember to run